fairy2853/django-react-site/README.md

-to start this project you need to write in terminal
+to start this project you need to create 2 env files one in frontend directory and second in backend directory and copy all from example files than write in terminal

 docker compose --env-file ./backend/.env up --build